kcdarlington/derp.io/Projects/MITM/MITM.md

 layout: default
 title: Main in the Middle
 nav_order: 2
 #This creates table of contents.
-Create .md files and make the parent MITM (Specified in index.md)
+Create .md files and make the parent Main in the Middle (Specified below)
 has_children: true
-parent: Projects
+parent: MITM
 ---

 Derpie Derp